 - 1. Complete assigned work on time and return it to the teacher. - 2.
-Plan to schedule work on long-term assignments so assignments will be completed on time. - 3.
-Initiate communication with the teacher when the student does not understand the assignment or if he/she is experiencing difficulty. - 4.
-Complete all assignments within the time limits given by the teacher or be subject to appropriate late work guidelines. - 5.
-Evaluate their own work for accuracy and seek clarification as needed from the teacher. - 6.
+For students receiving instruction virtually, each day the student will be expected to submit feedback, completed assignments or assessment for credit. - 3.
+Plan to schedule work on long-term assignments so assignments will be completed on time. - 4.
+Initiate communication with the teacher when the student does not understand the assignment or if he/she is experiencing difficulty. - 5.
+Complete all assignments within the time limits given by the teacher or be subject to appropriate late work guidelines. - 6.
+Evaluate their own work for accuracy and seek clarification as needed from the teacher. - 7.
 Maintain academic integrity and honesty.
-Academic dishonesty may result in behavioral and academic consequences (see Academic Integrity). - 7.
+Academic dishonesty may result in behavioral and academic consequences (see Academic Integrity). - 8.
 Students participating in extracurricular activities have grade eligibility requirements for participation.